Enjoy my personal favorite 2-week Florida road trip itinerary, based on my experiences of growing up in the state.

 Absorb the Latin and Caribbean influence in Miami’s Little Havana or Tampa’s Ybor City or set out to explore the wildlife and uniquely Floridian landscapes of the Everglades or the Florida Keys.

-There really is so much to do.
+There really is so much to do, and you’ll find some of the best beaches in the country here.
 And driving gives you the best opportunity to experience Florida at its finest.

 So let’s get into this incredible Florida road trip.